Skincare for Scars

-At Art of Skin Care, we help clients manage the three most common types of scarring: pitted scars, post-inflammatory erythema (red or purple marks), and surgery or injury scars.
-Each type forms differently and requires a targeted approach for best results.
+At Art of Skin Care, we help clients address the three most common types of scarring: pitted scars, post-inflammatory erythema (red or purple marks), and surgery or injury scars.
+Each type forms differently, so results come from a targeted approach.

 Acne scars involve a change in skin texture — such as pitted or raised areas — caused by collagen damage.
 Acne marks, including red or purple discoloration (PIE), are inflammation-related and often fade with consistent brightening and healing treatments.